esentri/domainlifecycles/readme_builder_pattern.md

 ### Static Builder Access in the parent class

-The tangible Builder is fetched by accessing the type of the parents class `builder` method.
-Thus, the method named `builder` is necessary for NitroX DLC to fetch that builder.
+The tangible builder is fetched by accessing the type of the parents class `builder` method.
+Thus, the method named `builder` is necessary for DLC to fetch that builder.

 ```java
 public class SampleClass